-The Belle Vue Girls' Academy term times and school holiday dates are published in advance and are published on the academy website https://www.bvgacademy.co.uk/for-parentscarers/term-dates Training days are published as soon as we have agreed them but may be subject to change.
+The Belle Vue Girls' Academy term times and school holiday dates are published a year in advance and are published on the academy website in the Belle Vue Girls' Academy - Term Dates (bvgacademy.co.uk).
+Training days are published as soon as we have agreed them with the local governing body but may be subject to change.
 Any changes will be communicated to parents at the earliest opportunity.

 From 1 September 2013, a change to government laws means that schools are no longer allowed to authorise requests for pupils to be taken out of school for a holiday during term time.
-In line with the government's amendments to the 2006 regulations, holidays during term time will NOT be authorised.
+In line with government guidance and the Bradford District Attendance Charter, holidays during term time will NOT be authorised.

 Only exceptional circumstances warrant an authorised leave of absence from school.
-Some examples may include religious observance or sporting/musical competitions.
-Parents/carers should make any such request at least three weeks in advance and in writing by completing the form in Appendix One and returning to main reception.
+Some examples may include compassionate leave, a religious observance or sporting/musical competitions.
+Parents/carers should make any such request at least three weeks in advance and in writing by completing the form in Appendix One and returning to the main reception.
 All requests are considered individually, taking into account the circumstances of the request.
 Other factors will be taken into account including: